Vicki L. Haskell - Assessor

 Permissive Exemptions Applications are available in the County

-Assessor's office for educational, religious charitable and cemetery organizations
+Assessor's office and online, for educational, religious charitable and cemetery organizations

-To qualify the property must meet the following criteria:
+To qualify the property must meet all five of the following criteria:

-- Be owned by the educational, religious, charitable, or cemetery
+- Owned by the educational, religious, charitable, or cemetery

 organization of any organization for the exclusive benefit of any